The change in oxidation number and balancing a redox reaction

 O.N change of Br = [–1 – 0] X 2 = –2

-Balancing change in oxidation number:
+Balancing the change in oxidation number:

 We must be clear that increase in oxidation number is called the oxidation and decrease in oxidation number is the reduction.
 The molecule in which the oxidation number of an element increases is the reducing agent or reductant and whose oxidation number decreases is the oxidising agent or oxidant.
 Consider the example of: